 This green leprechaun toothpaste is a must-try science activity this St. Patrick’s Day.
 Even leprechauns need to brush their teeth after a long day of chasing rainbows, looking for gold and pulling pranks!

-What’s more, it’s the perfect compliment to our Super Cool Science Kit!
+What’s more, it’s the perfect compliment to our 30 Science Experiments!

 This post contains Amazon affiliate links.

 We already had most of the supplies we needed on hand for the leprechaun toothpaste.
 The only special item we had to buy was 6% hydrogen peroxide, also known as 20 volume developer.
 We bought ours at a local beauty supply store, but it’s also available on Amazon HERE.

 - Empty salt shaker (We put some St. Patrick’s Day stickers on our salt shaker to make it more festive.)